litmuschaos/v1-litmus-docs/docs/chaostoolkit-aws-ec2-terminate.md

   </tr>
   <tr>
     <td> APP_ENDPOINT </td>
-    <td> Endpoint where chaostoolkit will make a call and ensure the application is healthy </td>
+    <td> Endpoint where ChaosToolKit will make a call and ensure the application is healthy </td>
     <td> Mandatory </td>
     <td> Defaults to localhost </td>
   </tr>
   <tr>
     <td> FILE </td>
-    <td> Type of pod-delete chaos (in terms of steady state checks performed) we want to execute, represented by the chaostoolkit json file</td>
+    <td> Type of pod-delete chaos (in terms of steady state checks performed) we want to execute, represented by the ChaosToolKit json file</td>
     <td> Mandatory  </td>
     <td> Default to `ec2-delete.json` </td>
   </tr>